Chapter 1: Chapter 1

 But his traitorous heart couldn't let go, it demanded to fight even though a pretty ring was already lodged on her finger letting the world know that she belonged to another.

 "It didn't have to be like this," his voice trembled as he pressed his forehead against hers.
-She felt soft, and smelled sweet like lilac, he thought, and something he couldn't quite pinpoint but loved all the same.
+She felt soft, and smelled sweet like jasmine, he thought, and something he couldn't quite pinpoint but loved all the same.

 The idea of not having her this close caused despair to form inside his throat.